MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/integrate-a-mobile-broadband-app-with-other-windows-components.md

 ---
-title: Integrate a mobile broadband app with other Windows components
+title: Integrate a Mobile Broadband App with Other Windows Components
 description: Integrate a mobile broadband app with other Windows components ms.date: 10/06/2023
 ---